Workshop Recap: Hiring Diverse Future Leaders With Early Talent

 Subtly disguised as an icebreaker, the goal of the first task was to acknowledge and celebrate diverse thinking and uncover patterns of homogenous thoughts.
 By sharing ideas, we are comparing the vast array of different approaches and thought processes across the room.
 No idea is a bad idea, and seemingly-bad ideas can ultimately lead to good ideas.

-Each group spent a few minutes thinking about different ways to use a regular red building brick; suggestions ranged from the ordinary, ‘to build with!’ to the wild including, ‘a hat’ (uncomfortable!), ‘tiny shoes’ (for a statue?), ‘a showerhead’, ‘exercise equipment’, ‘a musical instrument’, and our favourite, ‘a brick can be anything it wants to be’.
+Each group spent a few minutes thinking about different ways to use a regular red building brick; suggestions ranged from the ordinary, ‘to build with!’ to the wild including, ‘a hat’ (uncomfortable!), ‘tiny shoes’ (for a statue?), ‘a showerhead’, ‘exercise equipment’, ‘a musical instrument’, and our favorite, ‘a brick can be anything it wants to be’.

 Through this process, and in just a few minutes, we found that strange ideas generated more unusual ideas.
 As thinking in each group diversified and riffed we noticed the evolution of our outcomes, from outlandish to acceptable.